ehendrix23/tesla_dashcam/README.rst

     - Changed: Swap left&right cameras when showing rear&side as rear viewing, and not to swap them when showing rear&side as mirror view.
     - Changed: Re-organized help (-h) for all parameters by grouping them.
     - Fixed: Providing paths with spaces did not work in parameter files even although it worked from command line. `Issue #89 <https://github.com/ehendrix23/tesla_dashcam/issues/89>`_
+    - Fixed: Changed Arial font on MacOS to Arial Unicode (from Arial) as it seems Arial is not available anymore on MacOS 10.15 (Catalina).

 TODO
 ----